stefan-jeitler/change-blog/ReadMe.md

 A possible solution is to invert the dependencies.
 The management team where the product owner belongs to should not depend on developers,
-both should dependend on a web service.
+both should depend on a web service.

 ![Dependencies](./docs/assets/ChangeTracker.png)